yashpalsharma-tech/enterprise-platform-engineering-journey/interview-notes/README.md

 Q308.
 How would you allow only the application tier to access RDS?

 Q309.
 Design a production VPC containing an ALB, Auto Scaling Group, NAT Gateways, S3 Gateway Endpoint and RDS Multi-AZ.

+## AWS CloudWatch, CloudTrail and SNS Interview Questions

+Q310.
+What is Amazon CloudWatch?

+Q311.
+What are CloudWatch Metrics?

+Q312.
+Which EC2 metrics are available through standard CloudWatch monitoring?

+Q313.
+Is EC2 memory utilization available as a standard EC2 CloudWatch metric?

+Q314.
+How would you monitor memory utilization on an EC2 instance?

+Q315.
+What is the CloudWatch Agent?

+Q316.
+What types of metrics can the CloudWatch Agent collect?

+Q317.
+How would you collect application logs from an EC2 instance?

+Q318.
+What is CloudWatch Logs?

+Q319.
+What is a CloudWatch Log Group?

+Q320.
+What is a CloudWatch Log Stream?

+Q321.
+What is a CloudWatch Alarm?

+Q322.
+What are the three CloudWatch Alarm states?

+Q323.
+What does the ALARM state mean?

+Q324.
+What does INSUFFICIENT_DATA mean?

+Q325.
+How would you create an alert when EC2 CPU exceeds 80%?

+Q326.
+What is Amazon SNS?

+Q327.
+How do CloudWatch Alarms and SNS work together?

+Q328.
+What is an SNS Topic?

+Q329.
+Which types of subscribers can receive SNS messages?

+Q330.
+How would you send an email notification when a CloudWatch Alarm enters the ALARM state?

+Q331.
+What is a CloudWatch Dashboard?

+Q332.
+Why would an operations team use CloudWatch Dashboards?

+Q333.
+How would you monitor multiple EC2, ALB and RDS resources from one screen?

+Q334.
+Which CloudWatch metrics can help troubleshoot ALB 5xx errors?

+Q335.
+What is the difference between HTTPCode_ELB_5XX_Count and HTTPCode_Target_5XX_Count?

+Q336.
+If HTTPCode_ELB_5XX_Count is zero but HTTPCode_Target_5XX_Count is high, where would you investigate first?

+Q337.
+Which RDS metrics can be monitored through CloudWatch?

+Q338.
+How would you monitor RDS DatabaseConnections?

+Q339.
+Does RDS require a CloudWatch Agent to publish standard RDS metrics?

+Q340.
+What is AWS CloudTrail?

+Q341.
+What type of activity does CloudTrail record?

+Q342.
+How would you determine who terminated an EC2 instance?

+Q343.
+How would you determine who modified a Security Group?

+Q344.
+What is the difference between CloudWatch and CloudTrail?

+Q345.
+Which service would you use to investigate AWS API activity?

+Q346.
+Which service would you use to investigate high EC2 CPU utilization?

+Q347.
+What is a CloudWatch Logs Metric Filter?

+Q348.
+How would you count ERROR occurrences in application logs?

+Q349.
+How would you create an alarm based on ERROR occurrences in CloudWatch Logs?

+Q350.
+Explain the flow from CloudWatch Logs to an SNS notification using a Metric Filter.

+Q351.
+How would you Auto Scale EC2 instances based on memory utilization?

+Q352.
+Why is the CloudWatch Agent required for memory-based EC2 scaling?

+Q353.
+How do CloudWatch Metrics, Alarms and SNS work together?

+Q354.
+How would you design monitoring for an EC2 application behind an ALB?

+Q355.
+How would you monitor EC2 CPU, memory and application logs?

+Q356.
+How would you monitor ALB response errors?

+Q357.
+How would you monitor RDS CPU, connections and storage?

+Q358.
+How would you design centralized monitoring for EC2, ALB and RDS?

+Q359.
+How would you combine CloudWatch and CloudTrail for production monitoring and auditing?

+Q360.
+Design an alerting solution where application ERROR events trigger an operations email.

+Q361.
+Your EC2 CPU reaches 95%, application logs show database errors and someone changes the Security Group.
+Which AWS services would you use to investigate each issue?

+Q362.
+Explain a complete production monitoring architecture using CloudWatch Metrics, CloudWatch Agent, CloudWatch Logs, CloudWatch Alarms, SNS, Dashboards and CloudTrail.